kkohbrok/kkohbrok.github.io/index.md

 ### Affiliations
 Besides my position at Aalto University, my work is also supported by a grant from Microsoft Research, for which I am very grateful.

-### Upcoming Talks
+### Workshops and Conferences
-I will be giving a short talk on
+At the upcoming SKECH workshop in Bertinoro, I will be giving a short talk on how to use the framework developed by *Brzuska et al.* can be used in conjunction with F\* to combine implementation and security proof of a cryptographic protocol.

 ### Papers
 State-Separating Proofs: A Reduction Methodology for Real-World Protocols <br />